BDC Hamburger Icon

 There may be times when customer emails are upsetting and rude and you’re tempted to fire back a response that puts them in their place.
 You may feel justified in saying what’s on your mind and handling the matter immediately.

-While writing emails when you’re upset can feel cathartic, it’s almost always a bad idea when dealing with customers, prospects or anyone you’re communicating with via email.
+While writing emails when you’re upset can feel cathartic, it’s almost always a bad idea when dealing with customers, prospects or anyone else you’re communicating with via email.
 Take some time to cool off and calm down and write a more measured response when you have a clear head.
 Consult a co-worker or manager and refresh your understanding of company policies to ensure you approach your response with accurate information and a professional tone.

 Your email communications ― as well as social media comments, business texts and more ― represent your company and can affect its brand reputation.
 Staying cool and measured is always a good idea.